 PC is a combination of different components.
 The gamer wants each component to be the best for their gaming.
 As everything in the PC is connected to the motherboard and all the communication is being performed on a motherboard.

 You might wonder about the role of motherboards in gaming.
 As we said that graphics are the most important topic in gaming.
 These questions come up often, does the motherboard affects gaming?
-Or does the motherboard affect FPS?
+Or does the CPU affect FPS?

 What is the FPS?

 FPS is the rate of change of screen on display.
-It shows how often does a screen refreshes in the given time.
+It shows how often a screen refreshes in the given time.
 Most of the games require 30 to 60 FPS to work smoothly.
 Anything below 30 FPS can cause problems with the display.

 Modern PC can support up to 240 FPS, which is very high.
 The display with the 340 FPS is stupendous.
 So, technology is increasing the limits, and the minima are also increasing.
 The lowest frame rate acceptable for gaming is 30 FPS for most games; some don’t even work effectively below 60 FPS.